AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Upgrade the cluster version/Check for and modify incompatible configurations before you perform an upgrade from
         V5.6 to V6.3.md

 1. Split each multi-type index on the Elasticsearch V5.X cluster into multiple single-type indexes.

     Elasticsearch clusters of V6.X or later do not support multi-type indexes.
 If the V5.X cluster contains multi-type indexes, you can write data to the indexes but cannot create multi-type indexes after the cluster version is upgraded to V6.X.
 If you create multi-type indexes, errors are reported.
 Therefore, before the upgrade, we recommend that you split each multi-type index into single-type indexes.
-For more information about how to split a multi-type index, see [Use the reindex operation to migrate data in a multi-type index]().

 2. Check whether the cluster contains indexes that are in the close state.